ronantakizawa/fhewasm/README.md

 # fhewasm
 https://ronantakizawa.github.io/fhewasm/

-An FHE scheme (BFV scheme) generation that takes the sum of 2 encrypted numbers.
+An FHE scheme (BGV scheme) generation that takes the sum of 2 encrypted numbers.

 The original code was written in C++ using Microsoft SEAL, then compiled into WASM using Emscripten.